thirstycode/Raspi-output-catcher/README.md

 # Raspi-output-catcher
 ## Followings are the outputs of raspi :
+-	11:16:42 PM 04 07 --> some error with following having username realshrutihaasan
 -	10:41:21 PM 04 07 --> total users followed from shraddha.kapoor.sweet - 450
 -	10:41:16 PM 04 07 --> total users followed from tamannaah.143 - 450
 -	10:40:56 PM 04 07 --> total users followed from realshrutihaasan - 450